SaverioNapolitano/oop-python/exercises/python/iterativestatements/README.md

 # Iterative Statements

-Write a program computing the sum of the first 100 integer numbers.
+Write a program computing the sum of the first 100 self numbers.

 ---